After opening 1NT many players use the Styaman respons 2 when they have a major suiter of 5 cards

 3NT (avec 2![]() |

-Of course, this auction is valid also for all responder's hand including a major suiter with at least 5 cards and at least 9HCP, with singleton or not, and whith which the responder has no problem for his second bid.
-But in our context, the responder has just 8HCP and a balanced hand, since he has the 2 following auctions at his disposal :
+* Of course, this auction is valid also for all responder's hand including a 5 cards major suiter and at least 9HCP, with singleton or not and whith which the responder has no problem for his second bid.

-The responder bids first 1NT then, after obliged completing 2 by opener, he bids his 5 cardsmajor
+2 by opener, he bids his 5 cards major-suiter by

 1![]() |